-We've already had a glimpse at what Uber's proposed air taxi might look like, now following the second day at Elevate Summit (Uber's "flying taxi" conference), we're closer to understanding how the whole service might work – and importantly, who else is involved.
+We've already had a glimpse at what Uber's proposed air taxi might look like, and after the first day at Elevate Summit (Uber's "flying taxi" conference), we're closer to understanding how the whole service might work – and importantly, who else is involved.
 Five aerospace companies -- Embraer, Pipistrel, Karem, Aurora Flight and Bell -- are working with Uber on the service that CEO Dara Khosrowshahi believes will revolutionize the way we get around.

 Karem is one of Uber's newest partners.
 "Almost everything is wrong in helicopters for what you have to do.
 You have to reinvent it," said founder Abe Karem, who noted that the project is "maybe slightly easier than nuclear physics but not by much."
 Karem's design involves light but rigid rotors that operate at variable speeds, and can reposition depending on whether the aircraft is taking off or flying onwards.